-Mr. Prabhat Kumar ceased to be a member of the CSR Committee w.e.f.
+[@] Mr. Prabhat Kumar ceased to be a member of the CSR Committee w.e.f.
 03.04.2023.

-Mrs. Savita Bansal induced as the Chairperson of the CSR Committee w.e.f.
+[@]Mrs. Savita Bansal induced as the Chairperson of the CSR Committee w.e.f.
 03.04.2023

-Mr. Rajiv Kathuria induced as a member of the CSR Committee w.e.f.
+[®]Mr. Rajiv Kathuria induced as a member of the CSR Committee w.e.f.
 03.04.2023.

-Financial Year 2023-24.
+The company's equity shares were listed on the BSE Limited and National Stock Exchange of India Limited (NSE) which has nationwide trading terminals.
+The company has paid the Annual Listing Fees to BSE and NSE for the Financial Year 2024-25.
 All compliances with respect to the SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 have been duly made by the company.

-38. CODE OF CONDUCT FOR PREVENTION OF INSIDER TRADING
+39. CODE OF CONDUCT FOR PREVENTION OF INSIDER TRADING